Appro Shared Memory System (Lancer) User Guide

 - 5.4.
 Debuggers

 - 5.4.2.
 TotalView

 - 6.4.
 Batch Resource Directives

 1.1.
 Document Scope and Assumptions

-This document provides an overview and introduction to the use of the Appro Shared Memory system (Lancer) located at the AFRL DSRC and a description of the specific computing environment on Lancer.
-The intent of this guide is to provide information that will enable the average user to perform computational tasks on the system.
+This document provides an overview and introduction to the use of the Appro Shared Memory system (Lancer) located at the AFRL DSRC, along with a description of the specific computing environment on Lancer.
+The intent of this guide is to provide information to enable the average user to perform computational tasks on the system.
 To receive the most benefit from the information provided here, you should be proficient in the following areas:

 - Use of the UNIX operating system

 - Use of an editor (e.g., vi or emacs)